The Structural Democratic Reforms Project

 Previously, Nyhan was a founder and editor of Spinsanity, a non-partisan watchdog of political spin that was syndicated in Salon and the Philadelphia Inquirer, along with Ben Fritz and Bryan Keefer.
 Together they co-authored All the President's Spin, a New York Times bestseller that Amazon named one of the best political books of 2004.
 Before graduate school, he worked as a marketing and fundraising consultant for Benetech, a Silicon Valley technology nonprofit, and as Deputy Communications Director of the Bernstein for US Senate campaign in Nevada.

-Political Science, European University Institute
+Political Science, University of Chicago